Deepsea Challenger: Subsequent events

 Deepsea Challenger was donated to Woods Hole Oceanographic Institution for the study of its technological solutions in order to incorporate some of those solutions into other vehicles to advance deep-sea research.
 On 23 July 2015, it was transported from Woods Hole Oceanographic Institution to Baltimore to be shipped to Australia for a temporary loan.
 While on a flatbed truck on Interstate 95 in Connecticut, the truck caught fire, resulting in damage to the submersible.
 The likely cause of the fire was from the truck's brake failure which ignited its rear tires.
-Connecticut fire officials speculated that it was a total loss to the Deepsea Challenger; however, the actual extent of the damage was not reported.
+Connecticut fire officials speculated that it was a total loss to the Deepsea Challenger, and later, an $8.3 million insurance claim was filed.
 The submersible was transported back to Woods Hole Oceanographic Institution after the fire.
-As of February 2016, it had been moved to California for repairs.
+As of February 2016, it had been moved to California for repairs, and by 2018, repairs were still underway.
+Woods Hole Oceanographic Institution's insurer pursued a lawsuit against several parties involved in transporting the submersible and servicing the transport vehicles.

 The Deepsea Challenger was exhibited in the Natural History Museum of Los Angeles County from 12 December 2022 to 20 February 2023.

 In 2023, the Deepsea Challenger was exhibited until 17 November at the headquarters of the Royal Canadian Geographical Society in Ottawa, Ontario, Canada.